-49.2.
-Constraints 250
+46.2.
+Constraints 252

-- -P: optional.
+- -p PORTMASK: Hexadecimal bitmask of ports to configure. - -P: optional.
 Sets all ports to promiscuous mode so that packets are accepted regardless of the packet's Ethernet MAC destination address.
 Without this option, only packets with the Ethernet MAC destination address set to the Ethernet address of the port are accepted (default is enabled). - -u PORTMASK: hexadecimal bitmask of unprotected ports - -j FRAMESIZE: optional. data buffer size (in bytes), in other words maximum data size for one segment.
 Packets with length bigger then FRAMESIZE still can be received, but will be segmented.
-Default value: RTE_MBUF_DEFAULT_BUF_SIZE (2176) Minimum value: RTE_MBUF_DEFAULT_BUF_SIZE (2176) Maximum value: UINT16_MAX (65535). - -1: enables code-path that uses librte_ipsec. - -w REPLAY_WINOW_SIZE: specifies the IPsec sequence number replay window size for each Security Association (available only with librte_ipsec code path). - -e: enables Security Association extended sequence number processing (available only with librte_ipsec code path). - -a: enables Security Association sequence number atomic behavior (available only with librate_ipsec code path). - --config (port, queue, lcore) [, (port, queue, lcore)]: determines which queues from which ports are mapped to which cores. - --single-sa SAIDX: use a single SA for outbound traffic, bypassing the SP on both Inbound and Outbound.
+Default value: RTE_MBUF_DEFAULT_BUF_SIZE (2176) Minimum value: RTE_MBUF_DEFAULT_BUF_SIZE (2176) Maximum value: UINT16_MAX (65535). - -1: enables code-path that uses librte_ipsec. - -w REPLAY_WINOW_SIZE: specifies the IPsec sequence number replay window size for each Security Association (available only with librte_ipsec code path). - -e: enables Security Association extended sequence number processing (available only with librate_ipsec code path). - -a: enables Security Association sequence number atomic behavior (available only with librte_ipsec code path). - -c: specifies the SAD cache size.
+Stores the most recent SA in a per lcore cache.
+Cache represents flat array containing SA's indexed by SPI.
+Zero value disables cache.
+Default value: 128. - --config (port, queue, lcore) [, (port, queue, lcore)]: determines which queues from which ports are mapped to which cores. - --single-sa SAIDX: use a single SA for outbound traffic, bypassing the SP on both Inbound and Outbound.
 This option is meant for debugging/performance purposes. - --rxoffload MASK: RX HW offload capabilities to enable/use on this port (bitmask of DEV_RX_OFFLOAD values).
 It is an optional parameter and allows user to disable some of the RX HW offload capabilities.
 By default all HW RX offloads are enabled. - --txoffload MASK: TX HW offload capabilities to enable/use on this port (bitmask of DEV_TX_OFFLOAD values).
 It is an optional parameter and allows user to disable some of the TX HW offload capabilities.
 By default all HW TX offloads are enabled. - --mtu MTU: MTU value (in bytes) on all attached ethernet ports.
 Outgoing packets with length bigger then MTU will be fragmented.
 Incoming packets with length bigger then MTU will be discarded.
-Default value: 1500. - --reassemble NUM: max number of entries in reassemble fragment table.
+Default value: 1500. - --frag-ttl FRAG_TTL_NS: fragment lifetime (in nanoseconds).
+If packet is not reassembled within this time, received fragments will be discarded.
+Fragment lifetime should be decreased when there is a high fragmented traffic loss in high bandwidth networks.
+Should be lower for low number of reassembly buckets.
+Valid values: from 1 ns to 10 s.
+Default value: 10000000 (10 s). - --reassemble NUM: max number of entries in reassemble fragment table.
 Zero value disables reassembly functionality.
 Default value: 0. - -f CONFIG_FILE_PATH: the full path of text-based file containing all configuration items for running the application (See Configuration file syntax section below). -f CONFIG_FILE_PATH must be specified.
 ONLY the UNIX format configuration file is accepted.